koljapluemer/angry-luhmann/README.md

 - Scans your vault for notes with a `zk-id` frontmatter field (`1`, `2.0.1`, etc.) and renders a plaintext-style tree in a right sidebar view.
 Entries are clickable to open the note.
 - Keeps the tree up to date when files change.
 - Auto-expands parents and scrolls to active file in tree view.
+- Can maintain an overview note with ASCII tree visualization and wikilinks (optional, configurable in settings).

 ## Commands